prajjawal-kansara/prajjawal-kansara/README.md

 <hr>

-- 🌱 I’m currently focused on Data Structures, and adapting new technologies.
+- 🌱 I’m currently focused on adapting new skills.

 - 👯 I’m looking to collaborate on Projects.